My journey

 • COVID years: Entered menopause, experienced health challenges, sought alternative approaches

-• Met John and Mary Platt, authors of The Five Elements of Qigong, deepening my connection between Qigong and nature
+• Worked with John and Mary Platt, authors of The Five Elements of Qigong, deepening my connection between Qigong and nature

 • Led retreats in Cheshire and Merseyside

-• Currently studying Animal Qi Gong and pursuing Level 2 Teacher Training
+• Currently studying Animal Qigong and pursuing Level 2 Teacher Training with Nick Loffree Bioenergetic Health

 Professional background:

-• Chartered Physiotherapist for 30+ years, specialising in persistent pain and nervous system adaptability
+• Chartered Physiotherapist for 30+ years, specialising in persistent pain also qualified Reflexologist, trained in acupuncture and Pilates.

 • Recently diagnosed with ADHD and partially deaf since birth, enhancing understanding of grounding practices